Beyond Maximum Likelihood: Variational Inequality Estimation for Generalized Linear Models

 \section{Abstract}

-Generalized linear models (GLMs) are fundamental tools for statistical modeling, with maximum likelihood estimation (MLE) serving as the classical method for parameter inference.
-While MLE performs well in canonical GLMs, it can become computationally inefficient near the true parameter value.
-In more general settings with non-canonical or fully general link functions, the resulting optimization landscape is often non-convex, non-smooth, and numerically unstable.
-To address these challenges, we investigate an alternative estimator based on solving the variational inequality (VI) formulation of the GLM likelihood equations, originally proposed by Juditsky and Nemirovski \cite{juditsky2019signal} as an alternative for solving nonlinear least-squares problems.
-Unlike their focus on algorithmic convergence in monotone settings, we analyze the VI approach from a statistical perspective, comparing it systematically with the MLE.
-We also extend the theory of VI estimators to a broader class of link functions, including non-monotone cases satisfying a strong Minty condition, and show that it admits weaker smoothness requirements than MLE, enabling faster, more stable, and less locally trapped optimization.
-Theoretically, we establish both non-asymptotic estimation error bounds and asymptotic normality for the VI estimator, and further provide convergence guarantees for fixed-point and stochastic approximation algorithms.
-Numerical experiments show that the VI framework preserves the statistical efficiency of MLE while substantially extending its applicability to more challenging GLM settings.
+Generalized linear models (GLMs) are fundamental tools for statistical modeling, with maximum likelihood estimation (MLE) serving as the classical approach for parameter inference.
+While MLE performs well for canonical GLMs, it can become computationally challenging in more general settings with non-canonical, non-smooth, or nonlinear link functions, where the resulting optimization landscape may be ill-conditioned, non-convex, or non-differentiable.
+In this paper, we study an alternative estimation framework based on variational inequalities (VIs), which formulates GLM estimation through an operator-based equilibrium condition rather than likelihood minimization.
+We analyze the VI estimator from a statistical perspective and establish finite-sample error bounds and asymptotic normality under mild regularity conditions, together with convergence guarantees for fixed-point and stochastic approximation algorithms.
+The framework accommodates a broad class of link functions, including non-canonical and non-monotone cases satisfying a strong Minty-type condition, and extends naturally to generalized additive models via basis expansion.
+Numerical experiments demonstrate that the VI approach achieves competitive finite-sample accuracy and improved numerical stability relative to MLE, particularly in GLMs and GAMs with non-canonical or non-smooth link functions.